MrakDun-desu/BlockstackerDocs/Style customization/Skin-customization.md

 To use a custom skin, you'll need to create a directory `styleCustomization/skins` in the application persistent data path.
 This directory can also be created and opened from the in-game customization settings.

+## Loading a premade skin

+1. Copy the skin source directory into the `skins` directory.
+2. Pick your skin in the game customization settings and wait for it to load.

 ## Creating a custom skin

 1. Think up your own skin name and create a directory named after it in the `skins` directory.